Ramiz Raja: Late career

+Post-retirement

 Commentary career

 Raja has worked as a commentator on Test Match Special and Sky Sports, during the 2006 England Test series against Pakistan.
 He has also worked as the chief executive of the Pakistan Cricket Board, but resigned from his job in August 2004, citing increasing media commitments.
 He continues to provide commentary on Pakistan cricket team's tours as well as in many domestic tournaments and international ICC tournaments.

+Cricket administration

+Raja served as the 35th Chairman of the Pakistan Cricket Board between September 2021 and December 2022.

+Hosting

+In 2024, Raja launched Showtime With Ramiz Raja on Suno News, a late-night entertainment show where he interviews celebrities.